Does home insurance cover lost or damaged jewelry?

 Does homeowners insurance cover lost jewelry?

-Standard homeowners insurance doesn’t cover jewelry or any other personal belongings if they disappear out of the blue or are dropped down the drain.
+No, standard homeowners insurance doesn’t cover jewelry or any other personal belongings if they disappear out of the blue or are dropped down the drain.

 If you’re anxious about leaving your bling at the beach or in the gym shower, consider adding scheduled personal property coverage to your policy.
-Not only does this endorsement increase your coverage sublimits, it also covers "mysterious disappearance".
+Not only does this endorsement increase your coverage sublimits, it also covers "mysterious disappearance."

 How is jewelry covered by homeowners insurance?